cristiantobol/developer-toolcamp/session_06_more_react.md

 > Components let you split the UI into independent, reusable pieces, and think about each piece in isolation.

-So far all the new React code we've written has gone into `App.jsx`.
-This will quickly become unmanageable if we continue to build in this way.
+All the React code we've written so far has gone into `App.jsx`.
+We can't continue to build our app in this way though as it will quickly become unmanageable.

-Already we have 2 distinct components the App Title and the Recipe Grid which are independent of each other and could be used in isolation.
+From the code we've written so far we can identify two distinct components which are independent of each other and could be used in isolation.
+These are the App Title and the Recipe Grid.

 We're now going to move them into their own components and import them back in to `App.jsx` to use them.
 Let's start with the App Title.